 Orange County Water District and the Orange County Sanitation District built a groundwater replenishment system, which is the world’s largest advanced water purification system for potable reuse.
 The system takes highly treated wastewater that normally would be discharged into the Pacific Ocean and purifies it.
 The plant produces up to 100 million gallons per day of high-quality water that exceeds state and federal drinking water standards.

-These plants must undergo a rigorous permitting process, sometimes up to 20 years.
-Nonetheless, the limited options for developing surface and ground storage or runoff makes these plants more attractive to deliver quality potable water for urban use.
+These plants must undergo a rigorous permitting process, sometimes lasting up to 20 years.
+Nonetheless, the limited options for developing surface and ground storage or runoff makes these plants attractive to deliver quality potable water for urban use.

 • Capturing Stormwater Runoff.
-Capturing stormwater runoff from impervious surfaces in urban and suburban areas like streets, sidewalks, rooftops and parking lots is another way to increase water supply.
+Capturing stormwater runoff from impervious surfaces like streets, sidewalks, rooftops and parking lots in urban and suburban areas is another way to increase water supply.
 Stormwater treated to reduce pollutants can be used to replenish groundwater aquifers or recycled for use in landscaping.

 New building techniques incorporate the use of low-impact designs that keep stormwater runoff rates and volumes as close to predevelopment rates as possible.
 Examples include the use of natural or manmade swales or green belts to allow stormwater to percolate into the ground; the use of permeable paving for streets, pedestrian pathways and driveways that allows for infiltration of fluids in the ground; and designs that incorporate rooftop systems to capture rainwater for landscaping.